gveraa/pililo-trader-mock-server/README.md

 ### Performance & Network Scenarios

+The following examples show how **clients** can request different performance and network scenarios by including the X-Mock-Scenario header in their requests.

 #### Response Delays
 **Pattern:** `slow-response-[ms]` where `[ms]` is any millisecond value
-**Purpose:** Test how your application handles slow API responses and loading states
+**Purpose:** Test how your application handles slow API responses and loading states **Client Request Example:**
 ```bash
 curl -H "X-Mock-Scenario: slow-response-3000" http://localhost:8080/api/balance
 ```